-Non-English speaking students will be required to pass an English proficiency test in order to be admitted and will be placed in the ELL Program if they do not pass the test.
-A prerequisite of placement will be that the student demonstrates either (a) grade level competency in English and mathematics or (b) in elementary and secondary school the intellectual potential to benefit from the English Language Learner (EAL) course through our Language Academy.
+Non-native English speaking students will be required to complete an English proficiency test during the admission process; students whose results indicate limited English proficiency will be placed into the ELL Program.
+A prerequisite of placement will be that the student demonstrates either (a) grade level competency in English and mathematics or (b) the intellectual potential to benefit from the English Language Learner (ELL) course through our Student Support Services.
 At the Secondary school level, applicants must provide transcripts from previous schools to determine the appropriate grade placement and to ensure a timely graduation.
 Admission is also dependent upon an applicant providing the relevant documentation required by the school and the Thai Ministry of Education.
-TCIS uses the MAP assessment to determine acceptance.
-This is an international standardized test.
+TCIS uses the MAP and WIDA assessments to determine acceptance and program placement.
+These are internationally recognized standardized tests.